strawberrygo/hello-world/README.md

 I love the world!

-test conflict & test git
+test conflict and test git